 Situated on 175 wooded acres in the hills above the Rose Bowl, ArtCenter’s Hillside Campus has never lacked any amount of outdoor green space.
 Life at the College’s South Campus, located in an urban setting at the southern gateway to Pasadena, is a different story.

-In imagining the future of ArtCenter, campus planners and consultants Michael Maltzan Architecture gave a lot of thought as to how three disparate buildings spread across seven linear acres of asphalt on two different frontage streets—along with
+In imagining the future of ArtCenter, campus planners and consultants Michael Maltzan Architecture gave a lot of thought as to how three disparate buildings spread across seven linear acres of asphalt on two different frontage streets—along with yet-to-be built student housing—could be stitched together to form a unified campus experience.
+And while adjacency to public transportation lends incredible benefits to our students, the project is complicated by Metro Gold Line tracks that literally divide the property in two.

 Conversations about getting students safely to-and-from classes across the tracks with a bridge or aerial system prompted the team to look at New York’s celebrated High Line for inspiration.
 Further inspiration was found in more obvious places, like traditional campus quads that anchor most of America’s major universities.